A Extensive Overview of Sumo Video Editor

 Overloading Projects

-A typical misstep in Sumo Video Editor is adding excess complexity:
+A typical misstep in Sumo Video Editor is adding too many effects:

 Ignoring Audio